Or how to tell what direction to point the boat or which way is home.

-Variation is the failure of the compass to point to true north.
+Variation is the failure of the compass to point to true north (90 Degrees North), this difference is due to the Magnetic North Pole being located in Canada.
 Variation is read from the compass rose on the chart.
 Variation is the same for all boats in the same area.
 Variation is the same for all directions in the same area.

-Deviation is the failure of the compass to point to magnetic north.
-Deviation is caused by local magnetic fields on the boat.
+Deviation is the failure of the compass to point to magnetic north due to local magnetic fields on a vessel.
 These fields may be caused by the engine, instruments or other electronic equipment, power wiring, tools or any other magnetic objects.
 Deviation is specific to an individual boat.
 Deviation changes with the boats heading.
 Deviation is read from the Deviation Table on the boat.

 ↓ T ↑ True (-) E ↓ V ↑ (-) W Variation ↓ M ↑ Magnetic (+) W ↓ D ↑ (+) E Deviation ↓ C ↑ Compass Tele-Vision Makes Dull Children add Wonder.
 The heading must be uncorrected to provide a compass reading for the helmsman to steer.

 Navigators Piloting and Charting Reference Card

 Reference card with help for correcting and uncorrecting a compass, speed / time formulas and other quick hints for navigators.

 True 347 237 160 070 ___ ___ ___ ___ Variation 011E 014W 012W 014W 013W 011W 012E 014W Magnetic 336 ___ ___ ___ 135 196 310 068 Deviation 005E 007E 010W 021W 012E 018E 007E 010W Compass 331 ___ ___ ___ ___ ___ ___ ___